BlazerLabs/CSC-3105-22-23-Project-Repo/docs/Report-on-Project-2.md

 # Project 2
-**The following is a report on the work done by YOUR_CORPORATION_NAME on a project assigned during CSC 3105 coursework in the 2022/23 session. as follows:**
+**The following is a report on the work done by YOUR_CORPORATION_NAME on a project assigned during CSC 3105 coursework in the 2022/23 session, as follows:**

 ## Question
 Data structures complement algorithms in the way programs work, on account of their facility for organising and enabling access to data; thus, understanding data structures is fundamental to our knowledge and use of programs, irrespective of what paradigm is in play.